 Twelve Apostles Lodge Walk, Victoria

 The most famous natural feature in Victoria is the iconic Twelve Apostles, located along the Great Ocean Road west of Melbourne.
 The Great Ocean Walk is the best way to experience this stunning natural landmark.

 Although driving the road is fantastic, hiking the area instead is even better – getting you better access and more striking views than those available from the road.
 And what’s even better than hiking the Twelve Apostles?
-Staying in luxury at the same time, while someone carries your luggage each day!
+Staying in luxury while someone carries your luggage each day!